 The Roland Blues Cube Hot amp has Blues in its name!
 How can it not serve the genre of blues in quality, right?
 Further, you will love the looks of the Vintage Blonde version of this amp and it doesn’t disappoint with its performance either.

 The tube amp sound you’re looking for is what this amp can provide you.
-In fact, it adds a bit of vintage sweet to it.
+In fact, it adds a bit of vintage sweetness to it.
 At 30 watts, this amp is pretty loud for practice and good for gigs too.
 That said, it might not be so great for the loudest gigs.

-On top of that, it has a good number of features, three-band EQ and more.
+On top of that, it has a good number of features, three-band EQ, and more.
 The unit is super durable and portable too.

 However, the potential setback is the price.
 It’s pretty expensive considering a solid-state amp.
 But, it still offers great value.

 - Great tone – very much like that of tube amps

 - Very durable